Pet Surgery Pricing

 Additional Fees

 If we are removing a growth, a histopathology is the only way to determine if it is cancerous or benign.
 The mass will be sent to a lab and pathologist will determine the type of tissue that was removed.
-Upon requests we are happy to store any tissue for 30 days to allow clients to budget the cost of this vital testing.
-Results will be forwarded to your family veterinarian for discussion with you and any needed follow up.
+Upon requests we are happy to store any tissue for 30 days for a modest fee of $25.00 to allow clients to budget the cost of this vital testing.
+Results may be forwarded to your family veterinarian for discussion with you and any needed follow up at their request.

 Cultures (Rates Varies)